Jim-LE/lendexperience-js-api/README.md

 <a href="https://lendexperience.com/widget/example">https://lendexperience.com/widget/example</a>

 <h2>Browser Compatibility</h2>
 The API and associated widgets are compatible with all major browsers.
-Here is a breakdown from initial versions to present versions:
+Here is a breakdown from initial compatible versions to present versions:
-IE 6+, FireFox 1.0+, Google Chrome 1.0+, Safari 1.0+, Opera 8.5+
+IE 6+, FireFox 1.0+, Google Chrome 1.0+, Safari 1.0+, Opera 8.0+
 <h2>Thanks For Reading...</h2>
 Questions?
 Send an email to <a href="mailto:jim@lendexperience.com">jim@lendexperience.com</a>.